-Apply To Mines
+Apply to Mines

 Ready to be an Oredigger?

-We can’t wait to meet you.
+We can’t wait to meet you!

-The 2020 First-Year Student Admissions Application is Open
+First-Year Admissions Application

 You are an incoming transfer student if you have graduated from high school and have enrolled in college or university coursework after completing high school.